bramburn/udacity-imageapi/README.md

   | [500x500](http://localhost:3000/api/images/santamonica.jpg/500/500/)

-4) You can also use a place holder using the following api endpoint.
+4) You can also use a placeholder using the following api endpoint.
 This will generate a red image with the desired width and height.
 This is generated using Sharp and is not cached.
-It is recommended not to use on public sites.
+It is not recommended using this feature on live sites.

 `http://localhost:3000/api/placeholder?w=<width>&h=<height>`